Text of Ancient Scroll Finally Revealed!

 It’s interesting to think about the contents of the book of Leviticus, which has been in the news lately for rather less noble reasons; it has been repeatedly mocked by gay activists and supporters, likening the eating of shellfish with homosexuality as ridiculous and defunct rules from a primitive era.
 An era that they feel we should feel free to dispose of, and would do well to rid ourselves of.

 But Leviticus is a fantastic book!
-The laws in it not only tell us about what God is like and how he wants us to behave morally (with holiness, purity, generosity, honesty, and so on) but it also teaches us so much about God's heart, and his purposes for the whole world!
+The laws in it not only tell us about what God is like and how he wants us to behave morally (with holiness, purity, generosity, honesty, and so on) but it also teaches us so much about God’s heart, and his purposes for the whole world.

-Leviticus not only outlines the sacrificial system for us in detail, which points to, and is ulitimately fulfilled by Yeshua, but it also provides the framework of the annual Jewish feasts, which some have called “God’s time clock”.
+Leviticus not only outlines the sacrificial system for us in detail, which points to, and is ultimately fulfilled by Yeshua, but it also provides the framework of the Jewish feasts, which some have called “God’s time clock”.
 The former spring feasts point to Yeshua’s first coming; his death, resurrection and the sending of the Holy Spirit, and the latter feasts in the fall speak of his second coming – the shout of the trumpet, the Day of Atonement and God coming to “tabernacle” with us at the end of days.
 Keeping an eye on Israel and God’s given structure to the Jewish year is becoming more and more relevant, even as many Christians are starting to turn their back on Israel.

 Leviticus has so many treasures to find in it – it is in no way defunct or irrelevant!
 On the contrary, it’s as relevant and alive today as it ever was, and will continue to be in the future.